ROYAL MARINES CADETS

 Tough Training.
 Strong Values.
 Lifelong Skills.

-The Royal Marines Cadets programme at Market Harborough Sea Cadets is for young people aged 13-17, offering a unique, challenging experience.
-You’ll engage in physical training, fieldcraft, and leadership exercises designed to test your limits and build confidence.
-From tactical exercises to outdoor adventures, our cadets develop the resilience, discipline, and teamwork needed to thrive in any environment.
-As part of the Royal Marines Cadets, you’ll embody courage, commitment, and integrity.
+The Royal Marines Cadets programme at TS Fernie, Market Harborough Sea Cadets, offers young people aged 13–17 a unique and challenging experience.
+Through physical training, fieldcraft and leadership exercises, cadets are encouraged to push their limits and grow in confidence.
+From tactical drills to outdoor adventures, every activity builds resilience, discipline and teamwork—skills that prepare cadets to thrive in demanding environments.
+As part of the Royal Marines Cadets, you’ll embody the core values of courage, commitment and integrity.
+This programme is closely aligned with the ethos of the Royal Marines, offering a taste of the high standards and adventurous spirit they represent.

 Cadet Training Syllabus

-The Royal Marines Cadets (RMC) Cadet Training Syllabus focuses on developing physical fitness, leadership skills, fieldcraft, and teamwork.
-Cadets progress through stages, gaining expertise in military drill, navigation, survival skills, and weapon handling.
-As they advance, cadets take on more responsibility, culminating in leadership roles guiding and mentoring others.
-The syllabus is designed to build resilience, discipline, and a deep respect for the Royal Marines’ core values.
+The Royal Marines Cadets (RMC) Cadet Training Syllabus is designed to develop physical fitness, leadership, fieldcraft and teamwork.
+Cadets progress through structured stages, gaining hands-on experience in military drill, navigation, survival techniques and safe weapon handling.
+As they advance, they take on greater responsibility, stepping into leadership roles where they guide and mentor others.
+This journey builds resilience, discipline and a strong respect for the core values of the Royal Marines.

-All the Specialisations and Proficiencies available to Sea Cadets are also available to Royal Marines Cadets.
+In addition, all the Specialisations and Proficiencies available to Sea Cadets are also open to Royal Marines Cadets, offering even more opportunities to learn, grow and achieve.

 Fieldcraft